acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-secondary-network-configuration.md

-# Configuring Localnet Secondary Networks with User Defined Networks in OpenShift Virtualization
+# Configuring Localnet Secondary Networks with Network Attachment Definitions in OpenShift Virtualization

-This tutorial shows you how to create a localnet secondary network using UserDefinedNetwork resources in OpenShift Virtualization.
-Localnet topology provides direct access to the underlying physical network infrastructure without VLANs, enabling virtual machines to communicate directly with external networks and services while maintaining their primary pod network connectivity.
+This tutorial shows you how to create a localnet secondary network using Network Attachment Definitions (NADs) in OpenShift Virtualization.
+Localnet topology provides direct access to the underlying physical network infrastructure, enabling virtual machines to communicate directly with external networks and services while maintaining their primary pod network connectivity.
 This approach is ideal when you need VMs to have direct access to existing network infrastructure or when integrating with legacy systems that require layer 2 connectivity.
-The entire setup takes just 4 straightforward steps and provides seamless integration with your existing network infrastructure.
+The entire setup takes just 3 straightforward steps and provides seamless integration with your existing network infrastructure.

 Versions tested:
 ```